frontendbabel/frontendbabel.github.com/src/documents/pages/about.html.md

 ## How To Help

-We are a community project, that means you can join us if you want.
-We are looking for people with bilingual or professional proficiency in English who want to translate frontend-related materials, articles, and publications from non-English languages.
+We are a community project – that means you can join us if you want.
+We are looking for bilingual people with professional proficiency in English who want to translate frontend-related materials, articles, and publications from other languages.

-We are not strict with requirements.
-However, we only publish materials that were never translated to English before, and topic should be frontend-oriented, i.e. HTML/CSS/JavaScript and UX are specifically welcome.
-Other relevant technologies can be considered, too.
-For each translator, our web site will be glad to publish a short summary of what she or he does, along with some links or promos.
+We are not strict about the requirements.
+However, we only publish materials that were never translated to English before, and the topic should be frontend-oriented, i.e. HTML/CSS/JavaScript and UX are specifically welcome.
+Other relevant technologies can be considered too.
+For each translator our website will be glad to publish a short summary of what she or he does, along with some links or promotional information.

 It's a good idea to notify the original author about your translation plans and make sure you do not infringe any copyrights.
 We respect the law.